 … checks to see if any .go file that is about to be committed needs to be passed through the standard Go source code formatting tool gofmt.
 By exiting with a non-zero status, the script effectively prevents the commit from being applied to the repository.

-What is ‘bare repository’ in Git?
+What is a ‘bare repository’ in Git?

 A “bare” repository contains the version control information and no working files (no tree), and it doesn’t contain the special.
 Git sub-directory.
 Instead, it contains all the contents of the .git sub-directory directly in the main directory itself, whereas the working directory consists of:

-• A .git subdirectory with all the related revision history of your repo.
+- A .git subdirectory with all the related revision history of your repo.

-• A working tree, or checked out copies of your project files.
+- A working tree or checked-out copies of your project files.

 How do you revert a commit that has already been pushed and made public?